Stazimo/02-Homework/README.md

 Getting Started:

-The code for this page is avalible at https://scottgeleas.github.io/CodeRefactor/.
+The page is live at https://scottgeleas.github.io/CodeRefactor/.

 Prerequisites: